k9w/instructions/git_setup.md

-Here is a case on my openbsd-laptop in the 'instructions' repo branch 'main' where I had a remote setup called '9' for 9.k9w.org:~/git-repos/instructions.git and where the local repo on openbsd-laptop had fallen behind 9.k9w.org after I had cloned from 9 onto fedora-laptop, committed changes, pushed them to 9, rebooted laptop from openbsd to fedora (two SSDs in same laptop), did a successfull 'git pull', and couldn't push because the local branch was
+Here is a case on my openbsd-laptop in the 'instructions' repo branch 'main' where I had a remote setup called '9' for
+<server>:~/git-repos/instructions.git and where the local repo on
+openbsd-laptop had fallen behind <server> after I had cloned from 9 onto fedora-laptop, committed changes, pushed them to 9, rebooted laptop from openbsd to fedora (two SSDs in same laptop), did a successfull 'git pull', and couldn't push because the local branch was